 In between is the heavily tree-lined walking alley.
 This street takes you down to a bridge, Djurgårdsbron, leading to Djurgården, an island that has its very own history and beauty.
-And it also has many unforgettable places to wander around in.
+And it also has wonderfully pleasant places in a forest to wander around in.

 It’s amazing to realize how enterprising and healthy Mother was at that time.
-There was of course no metro in those days, but Mother took us around by streetcar and bus.
-And we walked a lot of course, the way you still have to do if you want to really get to know a big city, be it London, Berlin, Prague or Istanbul.
+There was of course no metro in those days, but Mother took us around the city by streetcar and bus.
+And we walked a lot of course, the way you still have to, if you want to really get to know a big city, be it London, Berlin, Prague or Istanbul.

-Arne wasn’t even with us but Mother showed us around all the most see-worthy places in Stockholm.
-There was the City Hall with ‘den gyllene salen‘, the Golden Hall with its fabulous mosaics, It was so huge I felt awed as I was looking up into the far-away ceiling.
+Arne wasn’t even with us but Mother showed us around all the most see-worthy places in Stockholm, as if she gad grown up in the city.
+There was Stadshuset, the City Hall with ‘den gyllene salen‘, the Golden Hall with its fabulous mosaics, It was so huge I felt awed as I was looking up into the far-away ceiling.

-The eddies, the Royal Palace and Gustav II Adolf on his horse in the center of the plaza have not changed, and on the little island, Strömparterren, partly under the bridge, there was already in those days a statue that adds to the beauty of this little island.
-The world famous sculptor Carl Milles created this graceful bronze statue, Solsångaren, the Sun Singer, which has replicas in several places of the world.
+The eddies on the watee, the Royal Palace and Gustav II Adolf on his horse in the center of the plaza have not changed, and on the little island, Strömparterren, partly under the bridge, there was already in those days a graceful statue that adds to the beauty of this little island.
+The world famous sculptor Carl Milles created this beautiful bronze statue, Solsångaren, the Sun Singer, which has replicas in several cities of the world.

 From here you can look far out over Strömmen to Blasieholmskajen, the water front off Grand Hotel, the National Gallery.
 Skeppsholmen (the ships’ island) can vaguely be seen on the right.

 There was Kungsgatan and Stureplan (amazing how all is changed today!), NK (Nordiska Kompaniet), the big department store on Hamngatan, the central commercial areas of Stockholm with an endless number of luxury stores all around Norrmalmstorg.
-That plaza is where you changed streetcars very often and it was very close to the Royal Dramatic Theater, usually called Dramaten, and Nybroviken, the water where all sorts of boats are moored in a bay of Lake Mälaren and the beginning of my beloved Strandvägen.
-All these plazas and streets together were the ‘downtown’ of Stockholm in my days.
-It has now more or less been replaced by Sergels Torg which is right over the central metro station, T-Centralen (T for tunnelbana).
+That plaza is where you often changed streetcars and it is close to the Royal Dramatic Theater, usually called Dramaten, and Nybroviken, the mooring place for all sorts of boats in this bay of Lake Mälaren.
+That is also the beginning of my beloved Strandvägen.
+All these plazas and streets together were the “downtown” of Stockholm in my days.
+It has now more or less been replaced by Sergels Torg, which is right over the central metro station, T-Centralen (T for tunnelbana).

-Mother was a miracle of youth, energy and charm when she showed us around all these wonderful sites during our few days in Stockholm.
-We got a wonderful first introduction to this big city with its most outstanding monuments, the fabulous beauty of the city on Lake Mälaren with its hundreds of islands
+Mother was a miracle of youth, energy and enthusiasm when she showed us around all these wonderful sites during our few days in Stockholm.
+We got a wonderful first introduction to this big city with its most outstanding monuments, the extraordinary beauty of the city on Lake Mälaren with its innumerable islands

 In 1971 John and I, on our very first visit to Sweden together, went to the wonderful Millesgården on Lidingön, another Stockholm island – a gorgeous outdoor museum that is devoted exclusively to the famous sculptor, Carl Milles (1875-1955).

 However, for the past few decades the main source of attraction for tourists has been the Vasa ship and its museum on Djurgården.
-John and I saw it when it was still being watered day and night, and the hall where it was while undergoing restoration work was all steamy and clammy.
-It’s the only ship in the world that still remains today from the 17th century.
+John and I saw it when it was still being watered day and night, in 1971, and the hall where it was while undergoing restoration work was all steamy and clammy.
+It’s the only ship in the world that still remains today from as far back as the 17th century.

+Back to the Vasa ship.
 It seems like an engineering and archeological miracle having managed first to lift the 300-year-old wreck from the bottom of the sea and then to restore this product of the megalomania of King Gustav II Adolf, the grandson of Gustav Vasa.
 He was all set on making Sweden into a great power, a goal which he realized through the 30 years’ war.
 He insisted on using the new ship Vasa in the naval war against Poland.
-He was told that it was not seaworthy, but he steadfastly insisted on taking it to the war arena.
-And the rest is well-known history by now.
-Gustav II Adolf himself was killed in the bloody battle of Lützen in 1632 3
+He was told by his counselors that it was not seaworthy, but he steadfastly insisted on taking it to the war arena.
+The rest is well-known history about now.
+Gustav II Adolf himself was killed in the bloody battle of Lützen in 1632 2

-The great power did not last long though.
-Sweden actually once took over important parts of northern Germany and Poland particularly on the coast of the Baltic.
-However, Karl XII who, like Napoleon, tried to invade and conquer Russia under Peter the Great but overdid everything he tried to accomplish.
-The poor Swedish soldiers, all from the lowest peasant families, suffered and died in masses.
+Sweden as a great power did not last long though.
+“We” actually once took over important parts of northern Germany and Poland along the coast of the Baltic.
+However, Karl XII who, like Napoleon, tried to invade and conquer Russia under Peter the Great, overdid everything he tried to accomplish.
+The poor Swedish soldiers, all from the lowest peasant and working class families, suffered and died in masses.
 Of course he lost that war.
 But that wasn’t enough for Karl.
 He opened a new front on Denmark-Norway (at that time one country) and in 1718 he was killed by a very much debated bullet in Halden outside Oslo.
 The big question was which side the bullet came from.
 And was it actually a button from a uniform, as has been theorized?
-It has, however, pretty well been established that the bullet came from the Swedish side, so it was a form of mutiny.
+It has, however, been pretty well established that the bullet came from the Swedish side, so it was a form of mutiny.
 The Swedish Empire crumbled.
-4
+3

-I can never get enough of Stockholm.
+I can never get too much of Stockholm.
 I love it.
-But, as I said talking about Copenhagen, there is one important thing missing in Stockholm.
-There is none of the wonderful Gemüt in our capital that Copenhagen is so famous for.
+But, as I said when talking about Copenhagen, there is one important thing missing in Stockholm.
+There is none of the wonderful Gemüt in our capital that Copenhagen is so well-known and well loved for.

 - Contrary to what one reads about ‘the first king’ of Sweden, Birger Jarl and other following statesmen were not kings.
 The first Swedish king was Gustav Vasa who declared himself king and was crowned in 1523, two years after becoming the earl of Sweden. (riksföreståndare) ↩